SelfCareMap

 💡 Why This Works

-When anxiety hijacks your brain, it pulls you into the future (“What if…?”) or the past (“I should’ve…”).
-Grounding brings you back to the only moment you actually have control over: right now.
+When anxiety hijacks your brain, it pulls you into the future through "what if" scenarios or into the past through regrets and "I should have" thoughts.
+This creates a state of hyperarousal where your brain believes you are in danger, even if you are sitting in a safe living room.
+Grounding brings you back to the only moment you actually have control over, which is right now.

-Studies show that even 60 seconds of sensory grounding can reduce heart rate and self-reported anxiety by up to 30%.
-No special training needed.
-Just presence.
+Studies show that even 60 seconds of sensory grounding can reduce heart rate and self reported anxiety by up to 30 percent.
+This is because the physical act of observing the external world overrides the internal emotional storm.
+No special training is needed, just presence.

 🛠️ Tips for Making It Stick

-- Use anchors — place a small object (a stone, a bracelet, a scented cloth) on your desk or nightstand as a tactile reminder to pause.
+Place a small object, such as a smooth stone, a textured bracelet, or a scented cloth, on your desk or nightstand.
+Let this serve as a tactile reminder to pause and breathe before the anxiety peaks.

 🌱 You’re Not Broken — You’re Human

-You don’t need to eliminate anxiety to feel peace.
-You just need to come back — again and again — to the ground beneath your feet.
+You do not need to eliminate anxiety entirely to feel peace.
+Peace is not the absence of noise, but the ability to find your center in the middle of it.
+You just need to come back, again and again, to the ground beneath your feet.

 Ready for the real thing?
 Find a Recharge venue near you →